-To achieve the necessary accuracy the use of the A type channels with the H current option, is recommended for a wide range of voltages and currents.
-However a smaller range of voltages and currents may be achieved with other channel types and/or current options.
-The charts shown below show the allowable range of voltages and currents which can be measured with an AH channel to within the requirements of EN60034-2-1, both with and without bandwidth restriction employed.
+To achieve the necessary accuracy the use of the U type channels with the T current option, is recommended for a wide range of voltages and currents.
+The charts shown below show the allowable range of voltages and currents which can be measured with a UT channel to within the requirements of EN60034-2-1, both with and without bandwidth restriction employed.

-Note that the allowable range is continuous, there are no areas contained within it which are not applicable, and these charts assume a 2 year recalibration interval for the PA900.
+Note that the allowable range is continuous, there are no areas contained within it which are not applicable, and these charts assume a 2 year recalibration interval for the PA910/920.
 These charts have been generated using the accuracy specifications contained in section 28.
 For charts for other channel types or current options, or in different conditions, please contact Vitrek.